ThomasM-mecen/Displayce_internship/README.md

 # Displayce internship

-The pacing algorithm is located in the folder Pacing_project
+1. The pacing algorithm is located in the folder Pacing_project

-All steps to construct the algorithm are notebooks situated in the folder Pacing_notebooks
+2. All steps to construct the algorithm are notebooks situated in the folder Pacing_notebooks

+3. The Miscellaneous folder contains miscellaneous things such as work on auction theory.